aadityachapagain/Capstone_project/frontend/README.md

-# Capstone Project: MindMap

-Details to be filled up soon...

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`
+**Overview**

+The user interface for the "CommPass" project is built using React, specifically version 18.2.0.
+We are using Node.js version 20.4.0 and npm version 9.7.2.

+**Getting Started**

+**Tech Stack**

+- Reactjs
+- React-Router-Dom
+- Axios
+- D3js
+- React-Table

+**Development Mode**

-Runs the app in the development mode.\
+To run the app in development mode, go to the frontend project directory and execute:

+**npm start**

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open http://localhost:3000 to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.

 You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+**Production Build**

+To create a production build of the application, go to the frontend project directory and execute:

+**npm run build**

-Builds the app for production to the `build` folder.\
+To build the app for production to the build folder.

 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+For our project we have deployed the build file to Vercel.
+Vercel is a cloud platform for static sites and serverless functions that enables developers to deploy websites and applications quickly and efficiently.